codebar/tutorials/python/lesson2/tutorial.md

 In this example you have now stored the value `2015` into the variable `year`.
 See what happens next when you type `year' into the REPL.
 Does it show it back to you?

 How about saving your age into a variable or your lucky number?
 Have a play around with storing numbers into variables.
-Let us know if you think of something more exciting to store in variables than the year.

 ### Storing numbers in variables